jmutai/k8s-pre-bootstrap/README.md

 # k8s_setup project

 This project contains several playbooks that help you automate setting up a Kubernetes Cluster on VMs or bare-metal servers. `kubeadm` deployment method is used [Bootstrapping clusters with kubeadm](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/).
-The entire installation is performed under an account with administrator rights (sudo).

 ## Quick start